MarkWme/AzureSecurity/Storage.md

 Use 2 keys.
 Apps could hold both keys.
 When access is denied on key 1, the app can switch to key 2 immediately to avoid any delay or interuption to service.
 When this happens, the app should be aware that key 1 has been regenerated and should begin a background task to obtain the new key.
 The application is then ready to switch to the new key 1 when key 2 is regenerated.

 SAS proxy / auth service

+Restrict "Contributor" level access, as this role allows members to set Key Vault policy, therefore allowing them to grant themselves access to data held in the vault.